 WooThemes have tons of WordPress themes powered by WooFramework designed by their own in-house team.
 They have a diversified theme portfolio so most probably you can find your dream template that matches your criteria.

 ColorLabs Themes are powered by ColorLabs framework.
 They also have a variety of themes.
-My blog was powered by ColorLabs and I later migrated to Genesis Framework.
+My blog was once powered by ColorLabs and I later migrated to Genesis Framework.
 What I really like about ColorLabs is that their support is awesome.
 They do limited customizations, installations, fix errors, etc. at no cost.
-I’m not that impressed with StudioPress support as I’ve to post my queries on their support forums to get help.

 ThemeForest is a marketplace for all your Content Management System (CMS) needs.
 They offer WordPress themes, Tumblr themes, HTML templates, PSD templates, images, plugins, etc. Since it’s an independent marketplace you can find tons of themes for your WordPress blog.
 But make sure that you get the required support from the theme developer as ThemeForest doesn’t make any themes themselves.